-However, there’s another way to think about your home – not just as a collection of systems but as single system in which different components work in tandem to produce a clean, efficient, and comfortable living experience.
-To start thinking of your home in this way, it’s important to understand the concept of the “building envelope,” which is defined as the continuous thermal and pressure boundary that surrounds a structure.
+However, there’s another way to think about your home – not just as a collection of systems but as a single system in which different components work in tandem to produce a clean, efficient, and comfortable living experience.
+To start thinking of your home in this way, it’s important to understand the concept of the “building envelope.”

 Imagine you’re driving your car near a construction site on a windy day.
 You see a large cloud of dust on the horizon.
 You’ve got no choice but to drive straight through it, but you’re not worried.
 After all, you’re in your car.
 You won’t have to breathe in any of that nasty dust.

 Except you forgot that your back windows were cracked open.